Davsan88/guidesAndNotes/aws_practitioner.md

 AWS operates AWS China (Beijing) and AWS China (Ningxia) regions in compliance with Chinese regulations, through a partnership with local providers.

+### Sustainability

+AWS is committed to sustainability through initiatives like achieving 100% renewable energy usage for global infrastructure and continuous efforts to improve energy efficiency.